Bakhomious/Turn-based-Game/README.md

 A simple turn-based strategy game made in Unity.

+## Basic Idea

+The game consists of multiple rooms, in a rogue-like form, you have to clear all the rooms from enemies and collect an object.
+The game is completed when you collect all the achievements.
+The game is strategy based so, careful where you place your enemies.

 Asset pack used: [POLYGON - Prototype Pack](https://syntystore.com/products/polygon-prototype-pack?_pos=1&_sid=0a95fae78&_ss=r)

 I started this project as a challenge and to get ahold of the advanced features both in Unity and C#.